inet-framework/inet/showcases/wireless/crosstalk/doc/index.rst

 simulations, specifying e.g. traffic generation and visualization, are defined in the ``General`` configuration in :download:`omnetpp.ini <../omnetpp.ini>`.
 The following sections detail the three configurations.

+.. note:: By default, 802.11 hosts and access points in INET are configured to use the same Wifi channel (Channel 1).

 Completely Overlapping Frequency Bands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~